Kvothek88/EClassConsoleApp/README.md

-This app was developed in the context of my Post Graduate Final Project in this subject
+This console app was developed in the context of my Post Graduate Final Project in this subject